Run Faster Than You Thought Possible

 You, too, can achieve amazing performance feats with the structure of the elites.

 Hi!
 I’m Sandro Sket, a Certified Strength & Conditioning Specialist and author of RUN4SPEED.
 I have won multiple awards in sprint (400m), middle-distance and long-distance running events.
 With some 21 years of training and racing experience (first half marathon at age 17 as a triathlete), I help runners optimizing their training to race faster from the 5K to the marathon.
 As a German - and a perfectionist character trait - I obsess about structure.

 How to Individualize Your Training

 The first (and only) question people usually ask me is how often I run.
-My answer is typically 4x/week and I can see the confusion in their eyes.
+My answer is: “typically 4x/week” and I can sense sort of a disappointment.
 They thought I’d be running at least daily, if not twice daily.
 Competitors usually add a dimension by asking for my weekly mileage, which is typically 30miles/week (~50km), depending on my next event.

 But to get a complete picture of my training you would have to know about the intensity of my runs.
 More precisely, the fine-tuned intensity for each workout, the intensity distribution for each training week, and the progression of intensity within each training plan towards my next race.

 The 3 training variables are frequency, volume, and intensity.

 After having studied more than 40 books on running training (and several textbooks on exercise physiology) one thing becomes clear.
 There is no training plan that features the ideal balance of training frequency, volume, and intensity for all runners alike.
 We are all individuals varying in age, body type, muscle fiber type ratio, injury resilience, and available time.
 The following paragraphs help you identify your optimum training balance to increase your performance.

 Type 1: You’re young, light <165lb (<75kg), with genetic pre-disposition for long-distance events, you have no considerable injury history, and you have time on your hands.